QuotationFactory/Integration.Quickstart/README.md

 ## Overview

 The QF Edge Connector (previously named QF Agent) enables robust, custom integrations with the Quotation Factory cloud platform.
 Developers can leverage the example project provided on GitHub as a starting point for building their own integrations.
-Access the project here: [QF.Basic.Integration.Quickstart Repository](https://github.com/QuotationFactory/QF.Basic.Integration.Quickstart/tree/master).
+Access the project here: [Integration.Quickstart Repository](https://github.com/QuotationFactory/Integration.Quickstart/tree/master).

-## Message Handling in QF Edge Connector
+## Message Handling in Edge Connector

-The `AgentOutputFileCreatedHandler.cs` class within the example project includes various message handlers that facilitate interactions between your local systems and the QF cloud platform.
+The `OutputFileCreatedHandler.cs` class within the example project includes various message handlers that facilitate interactions between your local systems and the QF cloud platform.
 Below is a detailed table summarizing the messages, their purposes, and the corresponding response objects.

 | Message | Response Object | Description |
 |---------|-----------------|-------------|